soarsmu/attack-pretrain-models-of-code/GraphCodeBERT/Defect-detection/README.md

 ```
 ❕**Note**:
 * If encountering `CUDA error: an illegal memory access was encountered`, change the `train_batch_size` to a bigger number, such as 64.
-* We set `code_length` as 512 and the whole pipeline works very well in our machine, but errors caused by too much input tokens have been reported by some users.
-If you locate such errors, we suggest that change `code_length` as 384 (i.e., 512-128=384).
+* We set `code_length` as 512 and the whole pipeline works very well in our machine, but errors caused by too many input tokens have been reported by some users.
+If you locate such errors, we suggest to change `code_length` as 384 (i.e., 512-128=384).

 ### Inference